 For example, during the marriage the father and mother generally live together in the marital home.
 They co-parent the children in the children’s best interest.
 After filing, one person will usually move out of the marital home.
 While still in the marital home co-parenting was an easy task, but now that one person lives else ware co-parenting may become seemingly more difficult.

 It is important to continue to show that you can successfully co-parent in the children’s best interest despite your newly separated status.
-Robinson & Henry, P.C. can help you to facilitate a parenting time schedule that is in the children’s best interest.
+Our attorneys can help you to facilitate a parenting time schedule that is in the children’s best interest.

-From the initial filing of your divorce or custody case, Robinson & Henry, P.C. begins advocating for its clients.
-There are several points throughout the divorce or custody process which are integral in defending Father’s rights.
+From the initial filing of your divorce or custody case, we begin advocating for our clients.
+There are several points throughout the divorce or custody process which are integral in defending a father’s rights.
 At the initial status conference, we advocate for proper experts.
 At mediation, we negotiate for our client’s goals.
 We constantly negotiate to achieve the very best outcome for our clients.
 We are not afraid to fight for what is right.

 Frequently Asked Questions